bakzonehey/create-your-own-adventure/english/wake-up/vigilante/wentdown/wentdown.md

 You saw a pair of bare legs, and a cleavage revealed underneath unzipped bodysuit.

-And found that your are looking at yourself, arms and legs tied up in a sitting position in a metal a chair.
+You found out you were looking at yourself, arms and legs tied up in a sitting position in a metal a chair.

 Your captor must have found you lying on the floor, and decided to tie you up this way.

-You found yourself feeling less dizzy, you captor did not drugged you again after you fainted, which must be good.
+You found yourself feeling less dizzy, you captor did not drug you again after you fainted, which had to be good.

 [Pretent](../fake/fake.md) to be unconscious and wait for the next move of your captor...